-Grow your appreciation for lakes with the online Introduction to Lakes course
+Grow your appreciation for Michigan’s inland lakes with the Introduction to Lakes Online course

-The popular Introduction to Lakes course will be back in session in January 2020.
+The award-winning inland lakes course will be back in session in January 2022.

 Lakes hold a special place in our hearts.
+They are an escape from the hustle and bustle of life.
+Visiting natural areas can improve our moods, reduce stress, and boost immune systems.
 Perhaps you are fortunate to live on a lake or have a secret fishing spot you like to visit.
-Maybe escaping to a lake for a serene and relaxing camping experience is more up your alley.
-No matter what their value is to you, lakes provide irreplaceable benefits and deserve our appreciation and attention.
+Maybe escaping on a camping trip to a serene lake in the woods is more up your alley.
+No matter what their value is to you, lakes provide irreplaceable benefits to our mental and physical health and deserve our appreciation and attention.

-This January, Michigan State University Extension invites you to develop a deeper understanding of inland lakes by enrolling in the Introduction to Lakes online course.
-Introduction to Lakes is a nationally recognized six-week class that is offered in a convenient, self-paced online format.
-The course is designed for lakefront property owners, lake users, local government officials, lake managers and educators.
+This January, Michigan State University (MSU) Extension invites you to develop a deeper understanding of inland lakes by enrolling in the Introduction to Lakes Online course.
+Introduction to Lakes Online is a nationally recognized award winning six-week class that is offered in a convenient, self-paced online format.
+The course is designed for anyone who has a passion or curiosity of inland lakes, including lakefront property owners, local government officials, lake managers, and educators.
 Course instructors include MSU Extension educators and state agency personnel.

-The 2020 course runs Jan.
-14 to March 13.
+The 2022 course runs Jan.
+25 to March 16.
 The cost of the course is $115 per person.
-Register by Dec.
-20 to receive an early-bird discount of $95 per person.
+Register by Jan.
+3 to receive an early-bird discount of $95 per person.
 Registration is open now through Jan.
-8. Registration information is available on the Introduction to Lakes course web page.
+21. Scholarships are available.
+Registration information is available on the Introduction to Lakes course web page.

-Since the course was first offered online in 2015, more than 500 people across the country have participated.
-Previous students have said their favorite parts have included their ability to effectively expand their knowledge of lake stewardship and interact with others with similar interests.
+Since the course was first offered online in 2015, more than 1,000 people across the country have participated.
+Participants continuously praise the level of content and interaction they have with instructors and other students in the class.
 One student said “hearing from other students broadened my perspective and definition of riparian.
 I now realize that as each lake is unique so too are its caregivers and their priorities and concerns.”

-Students have week-by-week, 24-7 access to six online units complete with video lectures, activities, resources and quizzes.
-Students communicate with each other and instructors through discussion forums and biweekly webinars.
-The course’s six units cover lake ecology, watersheds, shorelines, Michigan water law, aquatic plant management and community involvement.
-A certificate of completion is awarded to those who complete the course and students will receive a free, one-year membership to Michigan Lake Stewardship Associations, including four issues of The Michigan Riparian magazine.
+Students have week-by-week, 24-7 access to six online units complete with pre-recorded video lectures, activities, resources, and quizzes.
+Students communicate with each other and instructors through lively discussion forums and biweekly webinars.
+Course topics include lake ecology, watersheds, shorelines, Michigan water law, aquatic plant management and community involvement.
+A certificate of completion is awarded to those who complete the course and students receive a free, one-year membership to Michigan Lakes and Streams Association.

-Students can also receive continuing education credits including 16 Michigan Department of Agriculture and Rural Development Pesticide Applicator Re-Certification credits and credits in the Master Citizen Planner, Master Gardener, Conservation Stewards and the Wildlife Society’s Certified Wildlife Biologist programs.
+Students can also receive continuing education credits including 16 Michigan Department of Agriculture and Rural Development Pesticide Applicator Re-Certification credits and credits in the MSU Extension Master Citizen Planner, Master Gardener, Master Naturalist, and Conservation Stewards programs.